Coronavirus: Claim a grant through the Self-Employment Income Support Scheme

 Claims for the fourth SEISS grant have now closed.
 The last date for making a claim for the fourth grant was 1 June 2021.

 The online claims service for the fifth grant will be available from late July 2021.
 Find out more about the fifth grant.

 This guidance will be updated by the end of June 2021.

 You must make your claim for the fourth grant on or before 1 June 2021.
 Before you claim, you must make sure you meet all the eligibility criteria.

 What you will need to make your claim

 You will need your:

-4) UK bank details (only provide bank account details where a Bacs payment can be accepted) including:
+Only provide bank account details where a Bacs payment can be accepted.